Dutch grammar: Conjugation

-Some of the most used verbs in the Dutch language have irregular conjugations which don't follow the normal rules.
-This includes especially the preterite-present verbs.
-These verbs historically had present tense forms that resembled the past tenses of strong verbs, and can be recognised in modern Dutch by the absence of the -t in the third-person singular present (the English equivalents lack the -s in the same way).
+Some of the most common verbs in the Dutch language have irregular conjugations, which do not follow the normal rules.
+That is especially the case for preterite-present verbs.
+Those verbs historically had present tense forms that resembled the past tenses of strong verbs, and can be recognised in modern Dutch by the absence of the -t in the third-person singular present (the English equivalents lack the -s in the same way).
 Preterite-present verbs have weak past tenses, but often irregularly formed.
-Many of these verbs are now used as auxiliary verbs.
+Many such verbs are now used as auxiliary verbs.